Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 typically better matches than copy constructors for non-const lvalues, and they can hijack derived class calls to base class copy and move constructors.

-# Item 27: Familiarize yourself with alternatives to overloading on universal references
+# Item 27: Familiarize yourself with alternatives to overloading on universal references.
 ## Things to Remember
 * Alternatives to the combination of universal references and overloading include the use of distinct function names, passing parameters by lvalue reference-to-const, passing parameters by value, and using tag dispatch.